syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### columns.editTemplate `Object`
 {:#members:columns-edittemplate}

-Get or set a template that displays a custom editor used to edit the column values.
+Gets or sets a template that displays a custom editor for editing the column values.

 #### Default Value: